devJuanS/fullstackopen-course/part-03/phonebook/README.md

 ## Step 8: Configure morgan so that it also shows the data sent in HTTP POST requests.

 **Goal**: Create a morgan token to show the data sent in HTTP POST requests.

+## Step 9: Make the backend work with the phonebook frontend.

+**Goal**: Add in the backend what is neccessary so that the frontend can access the data from Persons list.